What is Easy Read and who needs it?

 If we include home modifications in the suite of technologies to enhance functioning and independence, we would no doubt find similar a return on investment.
 It would be a better investment if homes were universally designed in the first place.
 This is one study that recognises the benefits to the whole family, not just the individual.
 This is an important point.
 Most people with disability do not live alone.

-The title of this important document is, The case for Investing in Assistive Technology.
+The title of this document is, The case for Investing in Assistive Technology.
 Replace the words “assistive technology” with built environment and housing and the report still makes sense.
 AT requires the rest of the world to be accessible and universally designed.
 That way, we can all benefit from people getting the AT they need when they need it.

 Easy English and Bumpy Road